Bob Marshall’s November 2016 BLS Analysis for Recruiters; 12/2/16

 November 2002 2.9%

-So, while November’s 2014 rates for these two categories, 2.8% and 3.2%, respectively, are trending very positively, when looking at the big picture, it’s not anything to be very happy about either—especially when we see how well we had it during the 2004-2007 time frame.
+The November 2016 rates for these two categories, 2.3% and 2.3%, respectively, are trending lower again this month and are still close to the halcyon numbers we attained in the 2005, 2006 and 2007 time frames.
 But regardless, these unemployment numbers usually include a good number of job hoppers, job shoppers and rejects.
 We, on the other hand, are engaged by our client companies to find those candidates who are happy, well-appreciated, making good money and currently working and we entice them to move for even better opportunities—especially where new technologies are expanding.
 This will never change.
 And that is why, no matter the unemployment rate, we still need to market to find the best possible job orders and we still need to recruit to find the best possible candidates.

 Below are the numbers for the over 25 year olds: